cldellow/csv2parquet/README.md

 ## Installing

-If you just want to use the tool, install it and its dependencies via pip:
+If you just want to use the tool:

 ```
 sudo pip install pyarrow csv2parquet